 W. Elizabeth Scantlebury otherwise known as “Betty” was born on the island of Barbados on November 25th, 1933.
 Betty, the 11th of 12 children, received her early education in Barbados.
 She often looked out at the distant ocean and wondered what lay beyond it.
 Her childhood desire was to leave Barbados and go to America “when she grew up”.
 In June, 1952 at age 18, that dream came true ~ she left Barbados to live in New York.
 Betty lived at Lenox Avenue in Harlem in a five-story brownstone owned by her cousin, Henry A. Toppin, a well-known undertaker.

-To plant a memorial tree in honor of Elizabeth "Betty" Scantlebury, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Elizabeth "Betty" Scantlebury, please visit our Heartfelt Sympathies Store.

 After coming to the United States, Betty completed her high school education.
 She then received a diploma in secretarial studies from the New York Business School in 1953, and was hired as a stenographer at the Presbyterian Board of National Missions.
 She worked for the Department of Missionary Personnel, where persons were hired to staff the various missionary schools, colleges, and hospitals in the country.
 After working there for 3 years, Betty took a job at the American Cancer Society as secretary to the Assistant Manager of Public Relations.
 In 1960, Betty was hired as a secretary to the Associate Manager of Public Relations at Mobil Oil Corporation.
 She was one of the first black women to be employed by Mobil.
 Although this job offered many benefits, Betty felt an inner nudge to change careers and do something that she felt would be more fulfilling for her.